Buffalo Next: What's happening this week in Buffalo Niagara business

 Recent news tied to Buffalo Niagara's economy

-Unionized workers at Kaleida Health voted to authorize a strike in a move that raises the pressure on negotiators trying to reach a settlement with more than 6,000 local health care employees.

-The Buffalo Niagara job market got back on track during August, with hiring resuming at its fastest pace since March and easing concerns that surfaced after the July jobs report showed a loss of jobs across the region.
+Developer Douglas Jemal is setting his sights on Lackawanna now.
+He's been picked to develop a $35 million project to bring apartments and retail to a former church site on Ridge Road.

+Unemployment remained at modern-day lows across the Buffalo Niagara region during August.

-M&T Bank is taking heat from the attorney general in Connecticut over issues it faced during the switchover to its customer service systems following its acquisition of People's United Bank.
+M&T Bank is feeling more heat from Connecticut politicians over its handling of the systems conversion at People's United Bank.

-SUNY Erie Community College is taking steps to move away from a workplace resource management system that school officials say doesn't suit its needs.

 ICYMI

-2. Why so many apartments?
-Buffalo area seeing an explosion of growth.
-From the Elmwood Village and Allentown to South Buffalo and the West Side, from Tonawanda and Amherst to Orchard Park and Hamburg, developers are putting up new apartment buildings or converting old industrial warehouses and offices.
-The apartments are highly desirable – with new units filling up almost as soon as they come online.

-3. A remote possibility: living in Buffalo, working for out-of-town employers.
-The pandemic has opened up job possibilities that were relatively uncommon before spring 2020, like working from home for a company far from the Buffalo Niagara region.
-It's a welcome twist on the all-too-familiar story of local workers finding jobs elsewhere.
+5. A remote possibility: living in Buffalo, working for out-of-town employers: The pandemic has opened up job possibilities that were relatively uncommon before spring 2020, like working from home for a company far from the Buffalo Niagara region.
+It is a welcome twist on the all-too-familiar story of local workers finding jobs elsewhere.

-4. Spotlight on the economy: Slow growth in average pay in Buffalo Niagara region.
-After spiking during the Covid-19 pandemic, the earnings of Buffalo Niagara workers have settled back into slow-growth mode.

-5. Business People: See who's moving up in the Buffalo Niagara workforce

 Buffalo Next reporters Jonathan D. Epstein, Jon Harris, Natalie Brophy, Matt Glynn, Janet Gramza, Samantha Christmann and Mike Petro contributed to this roundup.